 "The Lord clearly showed me that many women were living lives of anguish and searching for a reason to live," says Lupita.
 "He showed me the difference between being religious and being a Christian.
 I needed to tell these women about Christ and equip myself for ministry."

-That year, Lupita attended an 8-month training session at Mexico's Campus Crusade for Christ headquarters.
+That year, Lupita attended an 8-month training session at Mexico's Cru headquarters.
 Afterward, she honored her parents' request to return home to Jaltipan, Mexico.
 There, she and her family, all new Christians, presented their testimonies in homes and public parks.
 One hundred youth became Christians; some later became pastors.

-Two years later, in 1980, Lupita married staff member Agustín Garduño and joined the staff of Campus Crusade.
+Two years later, in 1980, Lupita married staff member Agustín Garduño and joined the staff of Cru.
 God blessed them with a son, then another, and finally a daughter, so Lupita scaled back her outside involvement.

 In 1989, Lupita sensed the Lord reminding her that He wanted to use her to win influential women to Himself.